Complete Nursing Career Guide

 How important is the education and clinical experience of the professors and faculty?

 The success or failure of nursing programs around the country depends on the faculty.
 A highly engaged, qualified staff will have a higher success rate than other teaching teams.
 When analyzing great school for you, make sure to ask about professor pedigree, teaching experience, tenure, work experience, published works, and accessibility to students.
 These questions will help you paint a picture of the institution and their faculty.
+The extra work in advance will help build a strong nursing resume and set you up for success.

 Financial Aid for Nurses